donkey/Junk-Email-Blocking/README.md

 PuTTY is required on the exchange server, after the installation of PuTTY 64bit done, `pscp.exe` (PuTTY Secure Copy) performs the transfer of the list blocked senders `extracted-JunkEmails.asc` to the Smarthost.
 In order to avoid a password prompt, a key pair will be create using by PuTTY Key Generator (_puttygen.exe_).
 The generated public key are copied into the file _authorized_keys_ under the users home directory into directory .ssh.
 Now the script using `pscp` are able to authenticate against the Smarthost.

-On the Linux Smarthost a shell script convert the content to the Unix (LF) format.
+On the Linux Smarthost the shell script `junkbl.sh` convert the content to the Unix (LF) format.
 This one-line creates the appropriate output to the postfix directory via pipe into the file `junkbl_access`.

 ##### Save the `code` to a scrip file like _junkbl.sh_ to _/usr/bin/_
 > `cat -v /tmp/extracted-JunkEmails.asc | tr , '\n' | sed 's/[{}]//g;s/[\t ]//g;/^$/d;s/\^M$//g;s/BlockedSendersAndDomains://g' | grep . | sort | uniq -u | sed 's/$/\t 550 message was classified as spam/'  > /etc/postfix/junkbl_access`